trondreitan/layeranalyzer/README.md

 The software (as well as the previously used underlying program library Hydrasub) is licenced as LGPL-based, meaning that anyone can modify and use it for other purposes than the original intent.

 This information is also available as a web page on http://folk.uio.no/trondr/layered.
 The content of this page can sometimes be a bit newer as it represents "bleeding edge" rather than "leading edge" development of the package.

+Troubleshooting:
+    The layeranalyzer package requires the Rcpp, coda, and for installations with vignettes also knitr, rmarkdown and markdown.
+When you start installing layeranalyzer, these packages should be automatically included.
+However, there may be contexts where it pays off to install them in advance.
+    On Windows computers, you need the "rtools" program in addition to a standard R installation.
+Rtools can be found here: https://cran.r-project.org/bin/windows/Rtools/ .
+    On Windows machines where rtools is installed via a company software center and you do not have direct admin rights, rtools may not function as intended.
+This will cause an error message when installing layeranalyzer saying "make not found".
+The path needs to be updated to where rtools store its program library, typically "c:\rtools\usr\bin".
+Search for "make.exe" on your computer and you should be able to find it.
+You then either need temporary admin rights to change the enviromental variable called "Path" or you need your IT support to do it for you.
+    On Mac computers, the fortran compiler may be missing or outdated, see for instance https://stackoverflow.com/questions/58610155/problem-installing-r-package-ld-warning-directory-not-found-for-option and https://cran.r-project.org/bin/macosx/.
+This will cause a complaint about "gfortran not found" or similar messages.
+You then need to (re-)install fortran.
+A fortan compiler for Mac can be found at https://mac.r-project.org/tools/.